Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Sources of Error

 Readout errors are common in quantum computing devices.
 According to the Aquila whitepaper \cite{wurtz2023aquila} there is a 0.01 probability for reading $\ket{g}$ as $\ket{r}$ and a 0.08 probability for reading $\ket{r}$ as $\ket{g}$.
 We believe that these numbers have small temporal variations that can in principle be monitored, however we will not take these temporal effects into account in the following.

 The 0.08 probability for misidentifying the Rydberg state is quite large and for states with large Rydberg occupation in large systems, the chances to misidentify the bitstring can be significant.
-Fortunately, is possible to invert the confusion matrix.
+Fortunately, it is possible to invert the confusion matrix which expresses the observed probabilities as linear combination of the true probabilities.
 This can be done exactly for small systems and by using the M\textsubscript{3} readout‐error mitigation with error rates $p_{0\to1}=0.01$, $p_{1\to0}=0.08$, as introduced by Nation \emph{et al.} \cite{nation2021scalable}, which builds a reduced assignment matrix over only the observed bitstrings and then performs a matrix-free iterative inversion to recover the unbiased probabilities.
+For an independent readout correction implementation see Ref. \cite{PhysRevA.106.012423}.

-We have tested the validity of the M\textsubscript{3} code using ideal DMRG samples with the same numbers of samples as the Aquila data discussed after and applying bit flips with the known probabilities on each bitstring.
+Before applying the M\textsubscript{3} code to Aquila data, we have tested its validity by using ideal DMRG samples with the same numbers of samples as the Aquila data discussed after and applying bit flips with the known probabilities specified above on each bitstring.
 We then applied the M\textsubscript{3} method and compared with the original samples.
-One can see that the agreement for the largeest probabilities are quite good.
-Importantly, applying the M\textsubscript{3} correction to a dataset that originally has N unique bitstrings will still yield exactly those N unique bitstrings.
+In Appendix \ref{app:dmrg_validation} we show that the agreement for the largest probabilities is quite good.
+Importantly, we noticed applying the M\textsubscript{3} correction to a dataset that originally has $N$ unique (distinct) bitstrings will still yield exactly those $N$ unique bitstrings.
 The mitigation never introduces new strings or drops existing ones.
-However, because M\textsubscript{3} is carried out by inverting the readout–error confusion matrix, the corrected probabilities need not respect the “one–count–floor” $1/N{\rm shot}$.
-In practice you will often see $p_i^{(\rm mitig)}<1/N{\rm shot}$ , which at first glance seems unphysical, but in fact simply reflects how the linear inversion redistributes weight to remove systematic bias rather than a literal extra “fractional” measurement.
+However, because M\textsubscript{3} is carried out by inverting the readout–error confusion matrix, the corrected probabilities need not respect the “one–count–floor” $1/\nsh$, in other words they are not necessarily integer multiples of $1/\nsh$.
+In practice you will often see $p_i^{(\rm mitig)}<1/\nsh$ , which at first glance seems unphysical, but in fact simply reflects how the linear inversion redistributes weight to remove systematic bias rather than a literal extra “fractional” measurement.

-Below we show, for each ladder size $L\!=\!6,8,10$, the cumulative distribution and MI side by side.
-In Appendix \ref{app:dmrg_validation} we reproduce the same analyses using only DMRG data with simulated readout noise and mitigation, to validate our M\textsubscript{3} implementation independently of the hardware.